Skip to content

 Table of Contents

-That model worked when attacks followed human timelines, when a breach required a skilled individual to probe a target manually over days or weeks.
-Human activity now represents the minority of online interactions, bots outnumber humans across the web, and the gap widens every quarter.
+That model worked just fine when attacks followed human timelines, which meant a breach required a skilled individual to probe a target manually over days or weeks.
+But things have changed.
+Human activity now accounts for only a minority of online interactions, and the gap between humans and bots is widening every day.

+It's a completely different ballgame.
 AI agents generate novel exploits continuously, testing variations at machine speed and adapting in real time to whatever defenses they encounter, so by the time a traditional firm delivers its findings, the threat profile has already shifted, and the detection logic in that report is obsolete.
+More budget doesn't solve this problem; a structural upgrade to defense is needed that updates continuously and runs at machine speed.

 What SN61 Actually Builds

-RedTeam is a Bittensor subnet that turns cybersecurity research into a live, continuous, competitive market where miners build, test, and submit security tools that solve active challenges posted by the subnet, and those solutions feed directly into Innerworks’, the commercial arm of RedTeam, production stack.
+RedTeam is a Bittensor subnet that turns cybersecurity research into a live, continuous, competitive market where miners build, test, and submit security tools that solve active challenges posted by the subnet, and those solutions feed directly into the Innerworks (the commercial arm of RedTeam) production stack.

-The subnet’s modular architecture lets challenges be added or removed based on demand, and the RedTeam whitepaper frames the long-term ambition precisely: RedTeam becomes a general framework for individuals and enterprises to post bounties solved through Bittensor, with results that improve continuously as the miner network keeps competing.
+The subnet’s modular architecture lets challenges be added or removed based on demand.
+The long-term ambition, as the RedTeam whitepaper frames it, is that RedTeam becomes a general framework for individuals and enterprises to post bounties solved through Bittensor, with results that improve continuously as the miner network keeps competing.

 Two challenges are active right now: